russ-mccuen/CS467_TBAG/README.md

 5. use or [activate, operate]

 ---
-##Walk Through: Main Room
+##Complete Walk Through:
+<b>Note: This is a walkthrough of <i>exactly</i> what you need to do to complete the game.
+   There are other actions/events in the game that you can trigger/explore.
+   Please do so, but this guide is designed to take you from beginning to end, nothing more.</b>
 Once you run the game you will be given the description of the room with feature descriptions, and you will be given a prompt:
 </br>
 `What would you like to do? `
 </br>
-Try using some commands listed above such as `examine poster`.
-But to get through the game do the following:
+The following commands, executed in order, will unlock the next room:
 1. `use tv`
-   1. You will see a code `UHF-73` being described after you use the tv.
+   a.
+You will see a code `UHF-73` being described after you use the tv.
 2. `use tablet`
-   1. To unlock the tablet type in `UHF-73`.
+   a.
+To unlock the tablet type in `UHF-73`.
-   2. Type `q` to exit out of tablet mode.
+   b.
+Type `q` to exit out of tablet mode.
-3. `look room`
+3. `examine letter`
-   1. If you looked at the poster before this step `examine poster` will reveal a change, but it is currently not required to exit the room.
+   a.
+On the letter you will see a sentence that ends with `place bar`; you will need this in the next room
 4. `go 1`
-   1. This will take you out of the main room and into the room that was unlocked by the tablet.
+   a.
+This will take you out of the main room and into the room that was unlocked by the tablet.
 ---
 ##Walk Through: Room One
-Once you are inside this room, we have only currently implemented the mechanics, so do the following:
-1. `go 1`
-   1. You will notice the room is locked.
+The following commands, executed in order, will help you unlock the next room:

-2. `examine desk`
+1. `examine desk`
-   1. You will notice a remote control object.
+   a.
+You will notice a remote control object.
 You will need this.

-3. `take remote`
+2. `take remote`
-   1. This puts the remote in your inventory.
+   a.
+This puts the remote in your inventory.
 You can look in your inventory at any time by typing `inventory`
-4. `use commodore`
+3. `use commodore`
-   1. Type `0` to win the game.
-The game is in progress.
+   a.
+Type `place bar` to win the game and unlock the door to the main room.
-5. `q`
-   1. This will exit the commodore interface.
 6. `look room`
 7. `go 1`
-   1. Exists back to the main room we started, if you forgot the remote, the game will tell you.
+   a.
+Exits back to the main room we started, if you forgot the remote, the game will tell you.
 ---
 ## Walk Through: Back in Main Room
 Now that you are back in the main room, you should have your remote.
 Type `inventory` to make sure.
 If it is not in your inventory do the following: